Anuria (Lack of Urination) in Cats

 Home Care and Prevention

 There is no home care for anuria.
 If you suspect that your cat is not producing urine, see your veterinarian immediately.
-Treatment must begin as soon as possible in order to give your cat any chance of recovery.
+Treatment must begin as soon as possible to give your cat any chance of recovery.

 Prevent exposure to substances that may result in acute kidney failure.
 Antifreeze is the most common cause of acute kidney failure in pets.
 Do not allow your cats to roam unattended.